amitofsk/dandy/docs/Dandy.md

 (TODO: Add another example, this time using LEDBarDisplay.py as well as LEDDisplay.py and SymbolDisplay.py)

 ## 5.0 Programming the microcontroller
-Files used in this section:
+Files used in section 5:
-- microcontroller/serialReadMP.py
+- microcontr/serialReadMP.py
-- microcontroller/serialReadCP.py
+- microcontr/serialReadCP.py
-- microcontroller/serialReadArd.py
+- microcontr/serialReadArd.py
-- microcontroller/serialWriteMP.py
+- microcontr/serialWriteMP.py
-- microcontroller/serialWriteCP.py
+- microcontr/serialWriteCP.py
-- microcontroller/serialWriteArd.py
+- microcontr/serialWriteArd.py

 <br><br>
 In section 4, we wrote Python code for the computer, and we used the IDLE IDE.
 In this section, we will instead write code for the microcontroller.
 This tutorial has four options: